-Authorization of 12 months may be granted to members with pediatric GH deficiency when the following criteria is met:
+Authorization of 12 months may be granted to members with documentation of pediatric GH deficiency when the following criteria is met:

-- 1. Member meets one of the following:
+- 1. Documentation that the member meets one of the following: - a.

-- a.
 Member is a neonate or was diagnosed with GH deficiency as a neonate.
-Medical records must be available to support the diagnosis of neonatal GH deficiency (e.g., hypoglycemia with random GH level, evidence of multiple pituitary hormone deficiency, chart notes, or magnetic resonance imaging [MRI] results).

-- b.
-Member meets ALL of the following:

-- i.
-Member has EITHER:

-- 1. Two pretreatment pharmacologic provocative GH tests with both results demonstrating a peak GH level < 10 ng/mL, OR

-\ IGF-1 levels vary based on the laboratory performing the analysis.
-Laboratory-specific values must be provided to determine whether the value is within the normal range.

-2. A documented pituitary or CNS disorder (refer to Appendix A) and a pretreatment IGF-1 level > 2 standard deviations (SD) below the mean ii.
-For members < 2.5 years of age at initiation of treatment, the pretreatment height is > 2 SD below the mean and growth velocity is slow
+Medical records must be available to support the diagnosis of neonatal GH deficiency (e.g., hypoglycemia with random GH level, evidence of multiple pituitary hormone deficiency, chart notes, or magnetic resonance imaging [MRI] results). - b.
+Member meets ALL of the following: - i.
+Member has EITHER: - 1.
+Two pretreatment pharmacologic provocative GH tests with both results demonstrating a peak GH level < 10 ng/mL, OR - 2.
+A documented pituitary or CNS disorder (refer to Appendix A) and a pretreatment IGF-1 level > 2 standard deviations (SD) below the mean - ii.
+For members < 2.5 years of age at initiation of treatment, the pretreatment height is > 2 SD below the mean and growth velocity is slow - iii.

-- iii.
 For members $\geq 2.5$ years of age at initiation of treatment: - 1.
 Pretreatment height is > 2 SD below the mean and 1-year height velocity is > 1 SD below the mean, OR - 2.
 Pretreatment 1-year height velocity is > 2 SD below the mean - iv.
 Epiphyses are open

-B. Idiopathic Short Stature
+B. Idiopathic Short Stature (ISS)

-Authorization of 12 months may be granted to members with ISS when ALL of the following criteria are met:
+Authorization of 12 months may be granted to members with documentation of ISSwhen ALL of the following criteria are met:

-- 1. Pretreatment height is > 2.25 SD below the mean - 2.
-Predicted adult height is < 5'3" for boys and < 4'11" for girls - 3.
-Pediatric GH deficiency has been ruled out with a provocative GH test (peak GH level ≥ 10 ng/mL) - 4.
-Epiphyses are open
+- 1. Documentation that the pretreatment height is > 2.25 SD below the mean - 2.
+Documentation that the predicted adult height is < 5'3" for boys and < 4'11" for girls - 3.
+Documentation that the pediatric GH deficiency has been ruled out with a provocative GH test (peak GH level ≥ 10 ng/mL)